 Two patients with the same diagnosis may well need referrals to different specialities depending on the details of their respective cases, for instance:

 - Clive is referred to dermatology for confirmation and excision of an 8mm basal cell carcinoma on the left arm’s deltoid region.

-- Meanwhile, Rose has a similar basal cell carcinoma on the right side of her nose.
-She was referred to plastic surgery because of the sensitive location of the lesion.
-Plastic surgery will consider the cosmetic outcomes of the required treatment.
+- Meanwhile, Rose, who needs a private hip replacement due to arthritis, also has a basal cell carcinoma on her nose.
+She was referred to plastic surgery for the sensitive lesion’s treatment.

 Referring Practitioner Details

 The patient must complete this section if referred by a practitioner/agency other than their registered GP, as documented above.
 It may be an out-of-hours service, a different GP, or a locum service.

 - Address and postcode

 If the patient has any special requirements, document them: